-The Plate/Section Steel business unit includes Ilsenburger Grobblech GmbH and Salzgitter Mannesmann Grobblech on the one hand, and Peiner Träger GmbH as well as HSP Hoesch Spundwand und Profil GmbH on the other.
+The Plate/Section Steel business unit includes Ilsenburger Grobblech GmbH, Salzgitter Mannesmann Grobblech and Peiner Träger GmbH.

 The Plate/Section Steel business unit of the Salzgitter Group combines three traditional and innovative producers of high-quality steel products.
 The predecessor company of Peiner Träger GmbH (PTG), the Aktiengesellschaft Ilseder Hütte, formed the kernel of the modern Salzgitter Group and its anchoring within the region.